 The safety of our employees is a top priority for General Mills.
+The company has experienced continually decreasing injury rates.

 In addition to complying with government regulations around the world, General Mills also has established its own high standards and guidelines, including industry and company best practices, to provide a safe and healthy workplace.
 We operate and maintain equipment with workplace safety in mind, and conduct regular safety training programs to ensure that employees apply and follow proper safety procedures.
 Safe and healthy employees deliver better overall performance for our company and our shareholders.